TedKrilly/Masters_Project/Pumas/Readme.txt

 Model can handle both OGTT and CGM data by adjusting the derived variables and error model based on the data_type covariate

+Assumptions of the model:

+    The model assumes that the parameters, random effects, and input parameters are log-normally distributed.
+    The model assumes that the error in the glucose measurements is normally distributed when data_type is "CGM" and proportional to the glucose measurements when data_type is not "CGM".

 Pumas-Func-Logic